AbsaOSS/pramen/README.md

 - The startup hook runs before the pipeline starts, but after the Spark session is available.
 You can use it to initialize custom resources needed for the pipeline.
-- The shutdown hook runs before sending the notification email, but after all jobs have finished (suceeded or failed).
+- The shutdown hook runs before sending the notification email, but after all jobs have finished (succeeded or failed).
   So you can add more notification items in the shutdown hook.

 Here is how you can configure the hooks in the config file: